-- The forecast period is one year and nine months from 1 October 2018 to 30 June 2020. - All forecasts are GST exclusive.
-GST results in an increase in some of the expenses of the Trust however these should be offset against GST collected on rental paid by the tenants, which should result in negligible impact on the forecast return to Investors. - We have assumed that there will be no acquisitions or disposals during the forecast period other than those referred to in this document.
+The forecast period is two years from 1 January 2023 to 31 December 2025.

+All forecasts are GST inclusive.
+GST results in an increase in some of the expenses of the Trust however these should be offset against GST collected on rental paid by the tenants, which should result in negligible impact on the forecast return to Investors.

-- We have assumed that there will be no equity raised or withdrawals made during the forecast period other than that referred to in this document. - We have assumed this Offer will be fully subscribed for the Expected Subscription and will raise \$25,000,000 in cash for the Trust.
+We have assumed that there will be no acquisitions or disposals during the forecast period other than those referred to in this document.
+We have assumed that there will be no equity raised or withdrawals made during the forecast period other than that referred to in this document.

+We have assumed this Offer will be fully subscribed for the Expected Subscription and will raise \$14,075,000 in cash for the Trust.